 MAIN STREET USA

 Adventureland is full of adventurous rides!
-This is where you will want to grab a Fastpass for one of the most popular rides, Indiana Jones.
+This is where you will want to use Lightning Lane for one of the most popular rides, Indiana Jones.

 NEW ORLEANS SQUARE